 Most people think of insomnia as the inability to fall asleep.
-However, there are several different types of insomnia.
+However, there are several different types of insomnia and other sleep disorders.
 One of those is sleep maintenance insomnia, interruption insomnia or simply difficulty staying asleep.

 You're wide awake and fully alert, the problem is it's 3 a.m., and you don't need to be up until six o'clock.
 You close your eyes to try to drift off, but you keep thinking about your to-do list, grocery list, work project, or upcoming vacation packing.
 In an attempt to get sleepy again, you count sheep, recite Bible verses, pray, but you are still wide awake.

-Other than diseases and disorders, there are multiple reasons for sleep maintenance insomnia:
+Other than diseases and disorders, such as restless legs syndrome, or obstructive sleep apnea; there are multiple reasons for sleep maintenance insomnia:

 - depression often disrupts the ability to reach the deeper phases of sleep

 - Chronic pain in particular arthritis, asthma, apnea, or restless leg syndrome

 - digestive issues such as stomach acid imbalance, etc.